anchalbhalla/mustache-filter/README.md

    * Save the code

+   * Enable Web Action under Parameters and copy the HTTPS URL

 4. Download the file, serverless-detection.py

+5. Edit the file:

+   * Add your HTTPS URL (Not the REST API link) from the Cloud Functions service

-5. Run the following command on the terminal execute the application:
+6. Run the following command on the terminal execute the application:
 ```
 python serverless-detection
 ```